Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 What Is a Weed?

-"Weed" isn't a botanical term like conifer or deciduous or perennial, which mean something specific.
-It's a subjective term and generally a weed can be considered as an unwanted plant in the wrong place.
-Generally though, weeds are wild flowers or plants with insignificant blooms or ugly foliage.
-This contrasts with the prettier wild flowers or cultivated and showy "normal" flowers we grow in our gardens.
-Many cultivated flowers are promiscuous though and self-seed readily or propagate by other means through our flower beds, eventually becoming a nuisance and earning the title "weed" themselves.
+"Weed" isn't a botanical term like conifer or deciduous or perennial, words that mean something specific.
+"Weed" a subjective term but generally can be considered as an unwanted plant in the wrong place.
+Weeds are usually wildflowers or plants with insignificant blooms or ugly foliage, in contrast with the prettier wild flowers or cultivated and showy flowers we grow in our gardens.
+(It's interesting to note that many cultivated flowers self-seed or propagate themselves in other ways so readily in our flower beds, that they can eventually become a nuisance and earn the title "weed" themselves.)